 Whenever needed a postoperative CT or MRI should be done.
 Because of the need for MRI titanium implant is preferred which is MRI-compatible.

 Imaging helps to assess screw, plate, and graft placement and any impingement on the spinal canal, nerve roots, or vertebral arteries.

 Hardware that appears to be a likely cause of neural deficit should be removed in the operating as soon as possible.

-Dural tears can be identified peroperatively.Whether traumatic or iatrogenic, should be repaired primarily.
+Dural tears may occur as complication but usually can be identified peroperatively.Whether traumatic or iatrogenic, should be repaired primarily.
 If the tear is irrepairable, a fascial graft should be sewn into place.
 Avoid wound drainage system if patient has a dural tear and antibiotics should be administered.

 In case of persistent leak a subarachnoid lumbar drain can be placed.
 If the leak does not stop, the tear should be re-explored and repaired to avoid formation of a spinal-cutaneous fistula.

 Posterior surgery appears to have a slightly higher rate of infection than anterior cervical surgery.